ajivan04/beginner-python-projects/README.md

-# beginner-python-projects
+# Beginner Python Projects

-This repository contains all the different python projects that I coded as I was learning python.
+This repository contains the different python projects that I coded as I was learning python.
-These projects are begineer level however, they can all be upradeed to be more complex and challenging.
+These projects are begineer level however, they can all be expanded to be more complex and challenging.